yadakhov/torelay/README.md

 ## TOR
-This product is produced independently from the Tor anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else
+This product is produced independently from the Tor anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.